zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 using :c:func:`usb_bos_register_cap`.
 Registered descriptors are added to the root BOS descriptor and handled by the stack.

-See :zephyr:code-sample:`webusb` sample for reference.
+See :zephyr:code-sample:`legacy-webusb` sample for reference.

 Implementing a non-standard USB class
 *************************************